Lego Design byME: Pricing

 Design byME did not accept returns due to its classification as a custom service.

 Discontinuation of service

-In late 2011, Lego announced that it would discontinue its Design byME service in its current form forcing people to buy Lego models that are designed by the developers or build their models from scratch.
+In late 2011, Lego announced that it would discontinue its Design byME service in its current form forcing patrons to buy sets created by developers.
 As of 16 January 2012, models created in Lego Digital Designer can no longer be purchased directly as Lego Design byME sets.
 This does not affect the HERO Recon Team Hero Creator range of products.
-At the time Lego confirmed that it would continue Lego Digital Designer as a free design software, and also keep its Pick-a-Brick service operational.
+At the time, Lego confirmed that it would continue Lego Digital Designer as a free design software, and also keep its Pick-a-Brick service operational.
 Lego claims that Design byME has proven to be "too complex for children", and that despite its success, "the overall Design byME experience has struggled to live up to the quality standards for a LEGO service".
 Subsequently, in 2016 Lego also discontinued support for Lego Digital Designer.